Donders-Institute/bidscoin/docs/advanced.rst

 Plugins
 -------

 BIDScoin has the option to import plugins to further automate / complete the conversion from source data to BIDS.
-The plugin takes is called each time the BIDScoin tool has finished processing a run or session, with arguments containing information about the run or session -- see the plugin example code below.
-The functions in the plugin module should be named ``bidsmapper_plugin`` to be called by ``bidsmapper` and ``bidscoiner_plugin`` to be called by ``bidscoiner``.
+The plugin takes is called each time the BIDScoin tool has finished processing a run or session, with arguments containing information about the run or session, as shown in the plugin example code below.
+The functions in the plugin module should be named ``bidsmapper_plugin`` to be called by ``bidsmapper`` and ``bidscoiner_plugin`` to be called by ``bidscoiner``.

 .. code-block:: python3